MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension.md

 ## SYNOPSIS
 Delete a customTaskExtension object.
 Can only be deleted if it is not referenced in any task objects in a lifecycle workflow.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension?view=graph-powershell-v1.0)

 ## SYNTAX